 How to Maintain Safe Staffing Levels in Long-Term Care

-Even more relevant to long-term care workforce issues, though, an MSP partner can offer access to skilled workers at a time when they’re urgently needed.
-Leading MSP providers like CareerStaff are founded on a nationwide network of healthcare professionals, with the sourcing, hiring and onboarding of those professionals their core competency among a suite of other workforce solutions.
+>Did you know?
+Leading MSP providers like CareerStaff are founded on a nationwide network of healthcare professionals, with the sourcing, hiring and onboarding of those professionals among a suite of other workforce management solutions.

 In addition, healthcare MSPs can also help employers gain more efficiency from current staff with workflow improvements.
 They can help facilities adapt to new technology and regulatory requirements, and better meet the needs and preferences of residents.
 In the process, they may even help improve an organization’s long-term prospects with better patient experience, outcomes, and satisfaction.

 Whitepaper: How to Navigate Long-Term Care Staffing Amid New Regulations